MichelNivard/MCMSEM/README.md

      - In a future version we may want to write a wrapper function to do `model <- MCMedit(model, "A", c(2,1), "-a1")` in a more user-friendly way?

 ### Things still TODO:
-1. Check if results of positive/negative confounder are identical to master branch
-2. Rename columns of MCMfit output to better reflect column names of input data, e.g. `b_age_pheno` instead of `b1_2`
+1. Rename columns of MCMfit output to better reflect column names of input data, e.g. `b_age_pheno` instead of `b1_2`
    - Easiest is probably to store these names somewhere and simply replace them.
-3. Create detailed manual page for MCMedit
-4. Change MCMedit argument names to sensible ones
-5. Make bootstrap MCMfit run in parallel
+2. Make bootstrap MCMfit run in parallel
    - Note: current progress bar is not suited for parallel bootstrap
-6. Update tests to reflect new coding style.
+3. Expand tests
-7. Move these semi-improvised notes to README and/or manual:
+4. Move these semi-improvised notes to README and/or manual:
 ```
 # Create model
 mcmmodel <- MCMmodel(data, n_confounding = 1, constrained_a=TRUE)  # n_p is n_phenotypes, will be replaced with data eventually